ScottTZhang/mern-blog/notes.md

   - The PrivateRoute component performs a check (e.g., verifying if the user is logged in or has the necessary permissions).
   - If the check passes, the **Outlet** component inside PrivateRoute renders the child route, which in this case is the **Dashboard** component.
   - If the check fails, the PrivateRoute component redirects the user to another route, such as `/sign-in`.

+### [04/19/25] Complete sidebar of the dashboard

+1. Check the error when the page is empty: Go to the browser Inspect -> Console.

+2. The `useEffect` hook takes two arguments:

+  - **Effect Function**: A callback function that contains the side effect logic.
+This function is executed after the component renders.
+  - **Dependency Array (optional)**: An array of values that the effect depends on.
+The effect will re-run only if one of these values changes.
+If omitted, the effect runs after every render.
+  - **Common Use Cases**: Fetching Data, Listening to Events, Synchronizing State with Props
+  - Dependency Array Behavior:

+    Empty Array ([]): The effect runs only once after the initial render, similar to componentDidMount.

+    No Array: The effect runs after every render, similar to combining componentDidMount and componentDidUpdate.

+    Specific Dependencies: The effect runs only when one of the specified dependencies changes.